delaroy/Lessons/README.md

 #### LessonsFragment
-This fragment displays the lessons oof each subject in a horizontal scrolling recyclerview categorized and grouped by there chapters
+This fragment displays the lessons oof each subject in a horizontal scrolling recyclerview categorized and grouped by their chapters

 #### PlayerFragment
-This fragment displays the media content of each lessons using exoplayer for video playbacks and lesson title with corresponding chapter name are also displayed
+This fragment displays the media content of each lessons using exoplayer for video playbacks and lesson title with corresponding chapter name displayed

 ### Building
 You can open the project in Android studio and press run.

 ### Architectural Decisions
-The architectural design is a Model View and ViewModel(MVVM) approach with separation of concerns in the repository where the data source of truth are decided either to may a network call or fetch from the internal database.
+The architectural design is a Model View and ViewModel(MVVM) approach with separation of concerns in the repository where the data source of truth are decided either to make a network call or fetch from the internal database.

 This approach is made possible using Dagger dependency injection to make object interaction